open-projects/TCRpiper/README.md

 # TCRpiper
-A pipe line for treatment of TCR sequences
+A pipeline for treatment of TCR sequences